 Is milling your own flour cheaper?

 Yes.
 It can be significantly cheaper to mill your own flour, especially when buying in bulk.
 It is also less expensive depending on the type of flour.
-Long-term, and being able to store whole grains for longer without them spoiling, it is absolutely cost effective.
+Being able to store whole grains for longer without them spoiling is also very cost effective.

 Which flour mill is best?